BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/CTI for STARFACE/first steps/test & purchase/_index.md

 ---
-title: "test & purchase"
+title: "Test & Purchase"
 date: 2020-02-28T10:08:56+09:00
 description:
 draft: false
 collapsible: true
-weight: 4
+weight: 2
 ---
-### Testen und kaufen der Connector 365 CTI for STARFACE App
+### Testing and purchasing of the Connector 365 CTI for STARFACE App

-Hier finden Sie alle wichtigen Informationen und Hinweise zur Einrichtung der Connector 365 CTI for STARFACE App.
+Here you will find all help and learning resources about testing and purchasing the Connector 365 CTI for STARFACE App.

-Nutzen Sie einfach entweder das untere oder linke Navigationsmenü.
+Simply use either the bottom or left navigation menu.

-Für den Fall, dass Ihnen eine Frage nicht beantwortet werden konnte, helfen wir Ihnen gerne persönlich weiter.
-Die nötigen Kontaktinformationen finden Sie auf der [Support-Seite](de-de/apps/cti-for-starface/help-support/).
+In case a question could not be answered, we will be glad to help you personally. the necessary contact information can be found on the [support page](en-us/apps/cti-for-starface/help-support/).